shipping systems fit for the future

 For shipping the renewable energy of choice is wind.
 Over thousands of years’ humankind has facilitated global trade through wind powered ships.

-But a 21st century sailing ship will be as different from the Cutty Sark as a Model T Ford is to a Mondeo, or a 3MW offshore wind turbine is to a Dutch windmill.
+A 21st century sailing ship will be as different from the Cutty Sark as a Model T Ford is to a Mondeo, or a 3MW offshore wind turbine is to a Dutch windmill.
 Deploying wind on modern ships that slot in to the existing just-in-time logistics system means using free power in conjunction with engines to meet the stringent schedules of modern shippers.

 Beyond that we weave in knowledge from aviation, defence, Formula One and land based renewable energy systems.